 Sanahin monastery sits high up in the mountains overlooking Alaverdi.
 Those of great leg musculature and endurance could walk up the mountain road, but A) it’s super steep and B) hairpin turns mean you may be hit by a rogue car or marshrutka along the way.

 For the mere mortals, you can take bus 3 from Alaverdi station.
 It’s not a marshrutka, but rather an old (usually yellow) Soviet bus.
 The bus is 100 AMD for a one-way ride, and the ride is about 10 minutes long.
 The buses start running at 9:00 and stop running from Alaverdi station at 18:00, so make sure you give yourself enough time if you’re visiting in the afternoon!

 Ride it all the way up the mountain, where it will stop in a central-ish square near a bunch of other buses of the same color.
 From there, you have to walk to the monastery.
-It’s a 15 minute walk, without much sign action aside from a sign in the central square.
-Luckily, the monastery is visible for much of the walk, so just head up the mountain towards it until you see some souvenir shacks and the like.
+It’s a 15-minute walk, without much sign action aside from a sign in the central square.
+Luckily, the monastery is visible for much of the walk, so just head up the mountain until you see some souvenir shacks.

 Going to Armenia?
 Don’t miss our report on how much it costs to go backpacking in Armenia.

 How to get to Haghpat monastery from Alaverdi